 When addressing the challenge of removing dried blood stains from carpets, hydrogen peroxide proves to be highly effective due to its ability to break down the proteins in the blood.

-Ammonia can be utilized for particularly stubborn stains, though caution is advised to avoid damaging the carpet fibres.
+Ammonia can be utilised for particularly stubborn stains, though caution is advised to avoid damaging the carpet fibres.

 Aspect | Benefit | Caution |